 "Christ said He would be "rejected of the elders, and of the chief priests, and scribes, and be killed, and after three days rise again."
 Sometime before the angry mob came to arrest Him, He had been "rejected," otherwise they would never have gathered to take Him.
 "After three days" had passed from the time of His rejection, He rose again.
-Christ was arrested Thursday evening; the trial lasted all night."
-(Stephen Haskell, Bible Handbook, p96, emphasis in original)
+Christ was arrested Thursday

-Of course, the rejection had to come before the physical arrest with the mob.
-It also had to come before the agreement they made with Judas.
+Of course, the rejection had to come before the physical arrest by the mob.
+It also had to come before the agreement made with Judas.
 Remember, they were gathered while Jesus was at Simon's feast from which Judas left to meet with them.